LungisaNduna/CatchUpwithLungisa/ReadMe.md

 Anyway that complete I found a new tutorial on creating information cards so I want to try it out for displaying the content on the individual pages.
 So far I have placed most of the content in a way that is somewhat good but lets go forth with a new tutorial.

+Forgot to connect the function to any actual event.
+Now it works on every occurance of the hash in the URL changing which happens whenever I click the button.
+I should probably have a way to handle people adding their own hashes
+Looking good, i think.